 Oak Grove School

-Keely Eastley and David Vann take students on an advanced and in-depth leap into the Bard.
+Keely Eastley and Rebecca Waxman take students on an advanced and in-depth leap into the Bard.
 The Senior Shakespeare program is an experience of a lifetime for young actors who are ready to dedicate three weeks of the summer to their craft.
-Richard III is one of Shakespeare's longest and most revered plays - beloved for its stunning language, and its rich themes of loyalty, revenge, madness and moral corruption.
+Hamlet is one of Shakespeare's longest and most revered plays - beloved for its stunning language, and its rich themes of loyalty, revenge, madness and moral corruption.
 In this exploration, the text will be distilled to its most vital scenes of human interaction, while playing off the stage and all around the rooms and grounds of NEYT.
 Be a part of this inventive and energized production that will electrify both actors and audiences.

 LEAP INTO ACTING